-Equal Educational and Employment Opportunity Policy: Galveston College is committed to providing equal educational and employment opportunities regardless of sex, marital or parental status, race, color, religion, age, national origin, or disability.
+Equal Educational and Employment Opportunity Policy: Galveston College is committed to providing equal educational and employment opportunities without regard to age, race, color, religion, national origin, gender, disability, genetic information or veteran status.
 The District provides equal opportunity in accord with federal and state laws.
 Equal educational opportunity includes admission, recruitment, extracurricular programs and activities, access to course offerings, counseling and testing, financial aid, employment, health and insurance services, and athletics.
 Existing administrative procedures of the College are used to handle student grievances.
 When a student believes a condition of the College is unfair or discriminatory, the student can appeal to the administrator in charge of that area.
 For more information see pages 61 - 64 in the catalog or refer to the Student Handbook.